4 Tips for Cross-Country Skiing at Stake Lake

 The Overlander Ski Club has maintained 60 km (37 mi) of cross-country skiing trails for over 35 years.
 This immaculately groomed network of trails sits 25 km (15.5 mi) south of Kamloops along the picturesque Lac Le Jeune Road.
 It’s a welcoming place to enjoy seasonal recreation and here are four ways for you to enjoy the trails at Stake Lake this winter.

 Why not challenge yourself to skate and glide all the trails?
 The network ranges from beginner to advanced, offering people of all abilities the opportunity to explore.
-Start by warming up on Cartwheel trail before heading out on Cowpoke and Drifter.
+Start by warming up on the Cartwheel trail before heading out on Cowpoke and Drifter.
 Then, tackle the 8.7 km (5.4 mi) Sidewinder that takes you to one of the highest points in the network at 1,410 m (4,625 ft).
 Want more?
-Navigate the weaving trails between rests at one (or all) of the seven shelters scattered along route.
+Navigate the weaving trails between rests at one (or all) of the seven shelters scattered along the route.

-Skate under the stars
+Skate Under the Stars

 There is something magical about gliding through a forest of snow-covered trees lit up under a starry night sky.
 At Stake Lake, there are 5 km (3.1 mi) of trails open for night skiing from Monday to Friday until 9:30 pm.
-Ski around the Lake, and weave in and out of the surrounding area to experience the magic of night skiing.
+Ski around the Lake and weave in and out of the surrounding area to experience the magic of night skiing.
 The lodge stays open late so skiers can cozy up someplace warm between glides.

 Bring Your Four-Legged Friend